-The Corporation is managed by the Chief Executive Officer, the Chief Financial Officer and the administration of business activities is handled by employees.
+The Corporation is managed by the Interim Chief Executive Officer and Chief Financial Officer and the administration of business activities is handled by employees.
 The Board of Directors oversee and provide direction to management.
+(See Note 9 of the Interim Financial Statements)